Squalius cephalus: Description

 It is a stocky fish with a large rounded head.
 Its body is long and cylindrical in shape and is covered in large greenish-brown scales which are edged with narrow bands of black across the back, paling to golden on the flanks and even paler on the belly.
 The tail is dark brown or black, the dorsal fin is a greyish-green in colour and all the other fins are orange-red.
 The dorsal fin has 3 spines and 7–9 soft rays while the anal fin has 3 spines and 7–10 rays.
 The vertebrae count is 42–48.
 It can grow to 60 cm standard length but most fish are around 30 cm.

-Eggs are round with a 1.8 mm diameter, and first day larvae are 6 - 7 mm long and weight about 120 mg.
+Eggs are round with a 1.8 mm diameter, and first day larvae are 6–7 mm long and weigh about 120 mg.

 Distribution

 The chub is distributed throughout most of northern Eurasia, it can be found in the rivers flowing into the North, Baltic, northern Black, White, Barents and Caspian Sea basins, the Atlantic basins south to Adour drainage in France and in Great Britain north to 56°, in Scandinavia in southern Finland and southern Sweden north to around Stockholm.
-In the Mediterranean basin it is found in France from the Var to the Hérault, and may also be present in the Aude, drainages.
-It is absent as a native species from Ireland and Italy but has been introduced to both countries; in Italy S. cephalus is present and acclimatised since decades, but it seems marginally found here and there (mainly in the Po river basin), never forming well established populations.
+In the Mediterranean basin it is found in France from the Var to the Hérault, and may also be present in the Aude and drainages.
+It is absent as a native species from Ireland and Italy, but has been introduced to both countries.
+In Italy, S. cephalus is present and acclimatised since decades, but it seems marginally found here and there (mainly in the Po river basin), never forming well established populations.